raospiratory/Project-1---Automated-ELK-Stack-Deployment/README.md

 <details>
 <summary> <b> Click here to view Steps on Creating an ELK Server. </b> </summary>

 We will create an ELK server within a virtual network.
+Specifically we will:
+- Create a new vNet
+- Create a Peer Network Connection
+- Create a new VM
+- Create an Ansible Playbook
+- Downloading and Configuring the Container
+- Launch and Expose the Container

-####Creating a New vNet
+>Creating a New vNet

 1. Create a new vNet located in the same resouce group you have been using.
 - Make sure this vNet is located in a _new_ region and not the same region as your other VM's.